-After the world government flop and the negative judgment of the german Federal Administrative Court and two further negative after-judgments Maharishi turned to the Veda, to whose scriptures he then wrote numerous comments, which Shankara, however, had replaced with the Advaita Vedanta, which has various other contents.
+After the world government flop and the negative judgment of the german Federal Administrative Court and two further negative after-judgments Maharishi turned to the Veda, to whose scriptures he wrote numerous comments, which Shankara, however, had replaced with the Advaita Vedanta, which has various other contents.

 In 1993, the professor of medicine, Dr. Dieter von Schmädel, from Regensburg, Germany, stated that 'Maharishi Ayurveda' is ultimately only a method of "bringing the techniques of TM and self-developed medicines to the woman or man" with the help of Ayurveda.